-Like other narcotics, Opana has a high potential for abuse.
+Like other narcotics, Opana has a high potential for use.
 Taking large or frequent amounts of oxymorphone can lead to dependence, withdrawal, and detox.
 Currently, in the U.S., an estimated 1.7 million people suffer from substance use disorders related to drugs like oxymorphone.

 When a person becomes dependent on oxymorphone, their body needs the substance in order to function properly.
 If they stop taking the drug abruptly, they may experience withdrawal symptoms like anxiety and nausea.